Santiago

 Coworking Spaces

+CasaCo., a few blocks from the Alcántara metro, is an old house, with a marked romantic movie style.
 In order to have a space, you have to apply and only companies and entrepreneurs are admitted.
 What matters most to them is the work of each person.
 Expenses, information and contact networks are shared.
 When entrepreneurs enter here, they have a multidisciplinary team of 120 people.
 Once a week, a random entrepreneurial team must update their projects, expose progress and new ideas.
-Espacio Ba was born from the Japanese term “Ba” which means “place of knowledge”.

 If you just need a cheap place with good Wi-Fi, a comfortable table with a plug and something nice to drink, I recommend you to visit Faustina Café (Andrés Bello 2177) where you can relax in their vintage armchairs with a strong Italian coffee.
-Café Forastero (Casona Y. Huerfanos 2917), listed as one of the best coffee shops in Santiago by Tripadvisor, will captivate you with its atmosphere and decoration.
-It has a specialty cafeteria, different corners to work comfortably and a patio.
+If you are looking for a calm place to work, be sure to visit them.
+Santiago offers variety for every style and need.

 Best Places to Live in Santiago